 Some people have difficulties making decisions.
 This could be due to a learning disability, dementia, a mental health problem, a brain injury or a stroke.

-What is Mental Capacity?
+What is mental capacity?

-Mental capacity is the ability to make decisions.
-Some people may have difficulties making some decisions all or some of the time.
+Mental capacity is your ability to make decisions.
+Some people have difficulties making some decisions all or some of the time.

-The Mental Capacity Act 2005 came into force in England and Wales in 2007 and aims to ensure that people who lack mental capacity are given as much help as possible to make decisions and are enabled to participate in decisions made on their behalf.
+The Mental Capacity Act 2005 came into force in England and Wales in 2007 and aims to ensure that people who lack mental capacity are given as much help as possible to make decisions and are helped to participate in decisions made on their behalf.
 It will also ensure that any decisions are made in the person’s best interests.

 Legal definition of mental capacity

-- Understand information given to them to make a particular decision
+- understand information given to them to make a particular decision

-- Retain that information long enough to be able to make the decision
+- retain that information long enough to be able to make the decision

-- Use or weigh up that information to make the decision
+- use or weigh up that information to make the decision

-- Communicate their decision
+- communicate their decision

-A person’s mental capacity can be assessed by a relative or carer, but a formal assessment by a professional, such as a doctor or solicitor, may need to be made if the decisions are more complex.
+A person’s mental capacity can be assessed by a relative or carer but a formal assessment by a professional such as, a doctor or solicitor, may need to be made if the decisions are more complex.
 All professionals and paid carers must ‘have regard to’ a Code of Practice when supporting someone who lacks mental capacity.